-The retrosternal space should be radiolucent, since it only contains air.
-Any radiopacity in this area is suspective of a proces in the anterior mediastinum or upper lobes of the lung.
+Any radiopacity in this upper retrosternal area is suspective of a process in the anterior mediastinum or upper lobes of the lungs.

-As you go from superior to inferior over the vertebral bodies they should get darker, because usually there will be less soft tissue and more radiolucent lung tissue (red arrow).
+As you go from superior to inferior over the vertebral bodies they should get darker, because usually there will be less soft tissue and more radiolucent lung tissue (white arrow).

-If this is not the case, look carefully for pathology in the lower lobes.
+If this area becomes more dense, look carefully for pathology in the lower lobes.